CWKSC/simple_blog/post/2023-01-28-Type-inference-not-working-in-csharp-constructor.md

 Straightforwardly, create a static function to solve this problem,

-But there still somethings need to care, the wrong way:
+But somethings to care, the wrong way:

 ```csharp
 public class Foo<T> {